Artificial Intelligence

 Het ‘antropomorfiseren’ van chatbots (doen alsof het een mens is) kan dus helpen in het verkennen van interactiemogelijkheden.
 Wees hier wel voorzichtig mee, want een taalmodel kan vooral goed doen alsof het een mens is: er zit niet daadwerkelijk een mens achter.
 Maar áls je dan doet alsof het een mens is, dan heb je best veel mogelijkheden om het karakter precies te ontwerpen zoals jij dat wil.

-In de basis geven taalmodellen zoals ChatGPT vrij ‘grijze’ antwoorden, zonder humor, specifieke expertise of andere vormen van karakter.
+In de basis geven taalmodellen vrij ‘grijze’ antwoorden, zonder humor, specifieke expertise of andere vormen van karakter.
 Met een ‘pre-prompt’ of ‘system prompt’ kun je het karakter in een bepaalde rol laten kruipen.
 Je stuurt hiermee de inhoud en tone-of-voice voor het hele gesprek.

 Tools die je kunt proberen: